-- Friday: 8:00 a.m..m. – 10:00 a.m.
+- Friday: 8:30 a.m. – 10:30 a.m.
 (EDT)

 - Access: https://ncsu.zoom.us/j/834598579

-If your schedule does not permit you to attend Drop-In hours on Mondays or Fridays, please feel free to email your questions or concerns to Tony Shurer directly at firstname.lastname@example.org.
+If your schedule does not permit you to attend Drop-In hours on Mondays or Thursdays, please feel free to email your questions or concerns to Tony Shurer directly at firstname.lastname@example.org.
 Individual appointments can be scheduled as needed.

-If you are considering a change to your course grading, we recommend that you first consult your OIS advisor to discuss what impact the resulting enrollment changes may have to your immigration record before taking any action.
+If you are considering course changes that will result in your enrollment falling below full time, make sure to first consult your OIS advisor before taking any action to discuss what impact the resulting enrollment changes may have on your immigration record